gnappo1/phase-0-module-4-statements-practice/README.md

 6. Run `npm test` to execute the tests and check your solutions.
 7. Continue fixing the code until all tests pass.

-## Tips

-- **Read the Instructions Carefully**: Pay close attention to the instructions provided in each problem statement.
-- **Check for Mistakes**: Look for intentional mistakes in the code and think critically about how to fix them.
-- **Use Documentation**: If you're unsure about any JavaScript syntax or concepts, refer to the MDN Web Docs or other reliable sources for clarification.
-- **Test Your Code**: Run the tests frequently to verify your solutions and track your progress.

 ### Files repetitionStatements.js and selectionStatements.js